Probing Cosmic Magnetism with Rotation Measure-Squared-Galaxy Cross-Correlations: Measurement Forecasts

 \section{Measurement Forecasts}

 We now turn to forecast the prospects for measuring the RM$^2$-galaxy cross-correlation in current and upcoming surveys.
 We account for three main sources of RM measurement noise: i) noise from residual galactic foreground contributions to the RM ($\sigma_{\mathrm{GRM}}$), ii) scatter induced from intrinsic source contributions to the RM estimates ($\sigma_{\mathrm{in}}$), and iii) instrumental/sky noise in the RM measurements ($\sigma_{\mathrm{obs}}$).
 In principle, additional RM contributions along the line of sight that are at disparate redshifts from the foreground galaxy sample also contribute to the variance of the cross-correlation estimate.
 In practice, this makes a sub-dominant contribution to the cross-correlation error budget, and we neglect it in what follows.
+In Appendix~\ref{app:b} we discuss an explicit test of neglecting sample variance in the $\mathrm{RM}^2$ fields, finding that their neglect is well-justified, at least in the Gaussian fields approximation.
 We assume that noise sources i-iii are uncorrelated with the galaxy distribution, and so contribute to the cross-correlation error budget, but do not impact the average $\langle \mathrm{RM}^2 \times \mathrm{g} \rangle$ signal.